Voluntary Exclusion Program

-•You must present a government-issued photo ID for the application process.
+All VEP applicants must present a government-issued photo ID.

-•You must not be under the influence of any alcohol or controlled substances during the application process, so you can make a sober and informed decision.
+All VEP applicants must not be under the influence of any alcohol or intoxicating substances during the application process.
+All applicants must be able to make a sober and informed decision when enrolling.

 Kansas Racing and Gaming Commission

 or visit the KRGC's website